Privacy notice for the Food and You Survey

+If you have agreed to be recontacted, your name and email address may be passed to the FSA, FSS and their trusted research partners so they can invite you to take part in further research.
 No other third parties have access to your personal data unless the law allows them to do so.

-What personal information will you be collecting?
+What personal information will be collected?

 Personal identifying data collected as part of the Food and You 2 survey may include:

-- Detailed ethnicity, gender, health, income and religious data.
+- Detailed ethnicity, gender, age, health, income and religious data.
 Any questions which ask about this information will have a ‘prefer not to say’ answer option

 - Geo-demographic data, which Ipsos has been asked to append to the anonymised dataset it provides to the FSA

-- Email address and name, requested from the respondent for the purposes of sending a gift voucher and/or if agreed to recontact (passed to the FSA separately to the anonymised dataset)
+- Email address and name, requested from the respondent for the purposes of sending a gift voucher

 What are my rights?